Traian Vuia: Flying experiments

 Vuia chose a site in Montesson, near Paris, for testing.
-At first he used the machine without the wings mounted so he could gather experience controlling it on the ground.
-The wings were put on in March and on March 18, 1906, it lifted off briefly.
-After accelerating for about 50 m, the aircraft left the ground and travelled through the air at a height of about 1 m for a distance of about 12 m, but then the engine cut out and it came down.
-Caught by the wind it was damaged against a tree.
-On August 19 a longer hop of 24 m at a height of about 2.5 m (8 ft) was made, ending in a heavy landing which damaged the propeller.
+At first, he used the machine without the wings mounted so he could gather experience controlling it on the ground.
+The wings were put on in March and on 18 March 1906, it lifted off briefly.
+After accelerating for about 50 m, the aircraft left the ground and traveled through the air at a height of about 1 m for a distance of about 12 m, but then the engine cut out and it came down.
+Caught by the wind, it was blown against a tree and damaged.
+On 19 August a longer hop of 24 m at a height of about 2.5 m (8 ft) was made, ending in a heavy landing which damaged the propeller.

-In August 1906 he modified the aircraft, reducing the camber of the wing and adding an elevator.
-In this form it is sometimes called the Vuia I-bis.
+In August 1906, he modified the aircraft, reducing the camber of the wing and adding an elevator.
+In this form, it is sometimes called the Vuia I-bis.

 The British aviation historian Charles Harvard Gibbs-Smith described this aircraft as "the first man-carrying monoplane of basically modern configuration", yet "unsuccessful" because it was incapable of sustained flight.